-We developed our Lung Cancer Screening program to meet all of the task force's requirements, including a multidisciplinary review of CT scans with nodules that are greater than 8mm in size and using one of the few ultra low-dosage CT scanners in Portland.
+We developed our Lung Cancer Screening program to meet all the task force’s requirements, including a multidisciplinary review of CT scans with nodules that are greater than 8mm in size and using one of the few ultra-low-dosage CT scanners in Portland.

 It is important to note that 27% of patients who get a screening CT will have some abnormality on their CT scan, but only 1% of them will end up having cancer; 10% will have some abnormality unrelated to their lungs.

 - Current or former smokers who have quit within the last 15 years

 - Individuals with at least a 20 pack-year history of smoking

 - Individuals who would be willing and able to undergo curative treatment

 If you or a loved one meets the above criteria:

 Call The Oregon Clinic Pulmonary, Critical Care & Sleep Medicine at 503-963-3030 to refer yourself to The Oregon Clinic Lung Cancer Screening Program.
 Most insurance providers are approving screening CT scans at this time (of note, Medicare is now covering lung cancer screening, but only patients up to age 77).
 Check with your insurance provider to ensure your screening will be covered.